 Island living presents unique challenges.
 Isolation can take its toll.
-Island populations are small, work is frequently independent, and public meeting places – such as stores or churches – are few.
-Going off island for a medical appointment can be a difficult, lengthy process.
+Island populations are small, work is frequently independent, and public meeting places, like stores or churches, are few.
+Going off-island for a medical appointment can be a difficult, lengthy process.

 The Sunbeam and its crew bring a welcome respite from that isolation, offering a warm meeting place, the opportunity to visit with crew members familiar with island living, and medical care via the ship’s nurse and telemedicine facilities.
-Ninety percent of all residents on the offshore islands we serve use the Sunbeam’s services.
+About 90% of residents on the offshore islands we serve to use Sunbeam’s services.

-After more than a century of service, the Mission is well trusted, and the Sunbeam and its crew are often summoned in crisis situations or to help a community say good-bye to a deceased friend.
-The cross on the Sunbeam’s bow dates from the late 1930s, when the international situation made it necessary to designate the vessel a mercy ship.
-In cold winters, the Sunbeam breaks ice to open harbors and give islanders access to their boats.
+After more than a century of service, the Mission is well trusted.
+The Sunbeam and its crew are often summoned in crises or to help a community say goodbye to a deceased friend.
+The cross on the Sunbeam’s bow dated from the late 1930s when the international situation made it necessary to designate a mercy ship.
+In cold winters, the Sunbeam breaks the ice to open harbors and give islanders access to their boats.